St Colman's High and Sixth Form College

-St. Colman's High and Sixth Form College is a co-educational secondary school situated in Ballynahinch, County Down, Northern Ireland.
+St. Colman's High and Sixth Form College is an 11–18 Roman Catholic co-educational secondary school situated in Ballynahinch, County Down, Northern Ireland.
+The schools catchment area includes Ballynahinch Crossgar, Dromara, Downpatrick, Castlewellan, Loughinisland, Lisburn and Belfast.
+As of 2025, the school had a total of 550 pupils enrolled, and consistently ranks amongst the top 20 non-selective schools across the South Eastern Education Authority for academic attainment.

 History

 The college was established in 1965 as St. Colman's Secondary School.
 As it grew in size and the range of courses offered its name was changed to St. Colman's High and Sixth Form College.

 Although the college is formally Catholic it welcomes students from many different faiths including Baptist, Church of Ireland, Congregational, Methodist, Presbyterian, Seventh Day Adventist and other Christian Churches.